Azure/blobxfer/docs/10-cli-usage.md

 * `--rename` renames a single file upload or download to the target destination or source path, respectively.
-* `--strip-components N` will strip the leading `N` components from the local file path.
-The default is `1`.
+* `--strip-components N` will strip the leading `N` components from the local file path on upload.
+The default is `0`.

 ## <a name="examples"></a>Example Invocations
 ### `download` Examples